Indiana woman killed in storm, found clutching great-grandson, 4, inside home: report

 CLICK HERE TO GET THE FOX NEWS APP

-“I am forever grateful and thankful,” she said.
+“I am forever grateful and thankful,” Shaw said.
 “How am I going to repay that?
 He already asked if we could fix her house and get her a new one.
 And I’m like no bud, I think she has a better house where she’s at.”